sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 ```

 So that all `.loc` subdomains are resolved to localhost *but* `sparkfabrik.loc` subdomains which is proxied to dnsdock.

-### Installing a local resolver (Ubuntu 16.04 +)

-*This configuration still have to be tested and documented, please use 14.04 LTS or 15.10, so far.*

 ### Test and enjoy